borg286/sevtech/README.md

 ### [Optional] Tool Forge

-You can make a Tool forge by burning grout into seared stone and 4 Iron (Not copper/tin anymore) blocks (See below for getting Iron).
+You can make a Tool forge by burning grout into seared stone and 4 Iron/Copper/Tin/Bronze blocks (Note: JEI only lists recipe with iron blocks, but the other metals do work).

 * Bronze and Iron is the only liquid metal worth making casts for at the moment.